rothgov/components/index.md

+# Rotherham MBC Stylegudie

+A styleguide for Rotherham Metropolitan Borough Council

-# Styleguide Checklist
+## Styleguide Checklist
 A style guide establishes and enforces style to improve communication.

 This is a checklist of potential things that might want to be considered when constructing a style guide for a company or project.
 Currently a work in progress so please feel free to open issues or pull requests.

-# Table of Contents
+## Table of Contents
 - [General](#general)
 - [Company Brand](#company-brand)
   - [Logo](#logo)